Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

     - If `0` appears in the first IRI of the stream it MUST be interpreted as `1`.
     - Multiple `0` values in a row may occur, in which case the `name_id` MUST be interpreted as incrementing by one for each `0` value.

 For the default value behavior to work correctly, IRIs in the stream MUST be processed strictly in order: firstly by stream row, then by term (subject, predicate, object, graph).
-This also applies recursively to RDF-star quoted triples.
+This also applies recursively to RDF-star quoted triples and to [namespace declarations](#namespace-declarations).

 The IRI is then constructed by first decoding the prefix and the name using the [prefix and name lookup tables](#prefix-name-and-datatype-lookup-entries), and then concatenating the prefix and the name.
 The IRI SHOULD be a valid IRI, as defined in [RFC 3987](https://tools.ietf.org/html/rfc3987).